beverlymedtech/firmware/timer/README.md

 # Timer
-Welcome to timer this project presents a method for determining the uncertainty of a calibrated HSI frequency, when trimming the high speed internal oscillator on an 8-bit Microcontroller to compensate for differences between the calibrated microcontroller, and its immediate operating temperature.
+Welcome to timer this project presents a method for determining the uncertainty of a calibrated High Speed Internal Oscillator frequency, when trimming the high speed internal oscillator on an 8-bit Microcontroller to compensate for differences between the calibrated microcontroller, and its immediate operating temperature.

 ## STM8S207 Nucleo-8
 The STM8S207K8T6C Microcontroller has a number of timers, the most critical one being the High Speed Internal Oscillator (HSI) which in tern is an RC Oscillator.
 This specifically TIM3 or timer 3 within the core.